AMD Smashes Records Again, Data Center Revenue up 286%, Consumer Up 46%

 AMD's Enterprise, Embedded, and Semi-Custom (EESC) group was up an incredible 286% over last year as it raked in $1.35 billion, largely driven by strong EPYC processor sales that more than doubled.
 Notably, during its last earnings report, Intel claimed that its data center processor business suffered from the second quarter in a row of cloud "digestion," meaning customers were still working through their existing inventory of chips, leading to a massive drop in its own revenue for this important high-margin segment.
 On the surface, it appears that some of that drubbing took place at the hands of AMD's EPYC Rome and Milan chips.

 AMD reported gross margins of 46%, which is flat for the year.
 The company has also raised its guidance for the year by $1.3 billion dollars, indicating that it expects the impressive performance will continue throughout the end of the year.
-AMD CEO Lisa Su commented that this increase in projections is due to increased demand in both the data center and consumer markets.
+That's an increase from the previously-projected 37% annual growth to a projection for 50% annual growth.
+AMD CEO Lisa Su commented that this increased projection is due to increased demand in both the data center and consumer markets.

-AMD also guides for an impressive $3.6 billion next quarter, which is impressive during what is historically a slower quarter.
+Overall, AMD posted an almost flawless quarter, especially in light of the current state of the global market.
+AMD also guides for an impressive $3.6 billion next quarter, an impressive 86% YoY gain during what is historically a slower quarter.

 The earnings call is underway and we will update this as we learn more details.
 For now, you can peruse the slide deck above for further detail.